The Difference Between Keto and Low Carb

 Ketone fuel is a more efficient energy source.
 Ketones not only protect neurons in the brain, they reduce reactive oxygen build-up.
-Ketones help to improve many of the body’s functions that protect and improve cell health (What is a Ketogenic Diet.
-2018)
+Ketones help to improve many of the body’s functions that protect and improve cell health.

 How to Reach Ketosis and How to Know When You Have